Tabata for Beginners

 Short on time or need a change of pace?
 Learn what tabata training is and how you can get a butt-blasting workout done in four minutes.

 Did you ever think you could get a workout in so little time?

-On a recent episode of Dr. Oz there was a demonstration of Tabatas with all health benefits described.
-Even Dr. Oz found it hard to believe you could get such a great workout in 4 minutes so he gave it a try.
-They did a whole workout on the show in the allotted time.
+There was a recent demonstration of Tabatas on an episode of Dr. Oz.
+Even Dr. Oz found it hard to believe you could get such a great workout in four minutes and so he gave it a try.
+He then proceeded to do an entire Tabata workout on the show.

-I have to admit I was impressed that he kept up with the trainer.
-Tabatas are a very intense workout and you think because of the short time that you really are not going to be challenged but you are!
-Give it a try and see the secret is in the short recovery periods remember you have to keep them limited to 30 second rests no cheating!
+I have to admit I was impressed that Dr. Oz kept up with the trainer.
+Tabatas are very intense and you would think because of the short time interval that you won't be challenged, however, this is definitely not the case.
+I challenge you to give it a try and you will see the secret is in the short recovery periods.
+Remember you have to keep them limited to ten second rests no cheating!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.